FalkAlexander/PasswordSafe/README.md

 * Gtk 3.22

 # Known issues
 * For creating databases is used a workaround because the library can't create new ones.
-There is used a clean pre-configured database which password (liufhre86ewoiwejmrcu8owe; AES-256; Argon2) is being changed.
+There is used a clean pre-configured database which password (liufhre86ewoiwejmrcu8owe; AES-256; AES-KDF) is being changed.

 # Contact
 You can contact the project through [Matrix](https://matrix.org).
 The room is